1. I think therefore it’s not XGH.

 19. If it’s working, don’t bother.

-Never ever change - or even think of question - a working code.
-That’s a complete waste of time, even more because refactoring doesn’t exist (see Axiom 10).
+Never ever change - or even think of a question - a working code.
+That’s a complete waste of time, even more, because refactoring doesn’t exist (see Axiom 10).
 Time is the engine behind XGH and quality is just a meaningless detail.

 20. Tests are for pussies.